dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 ## Handler

 After being added to the SQS queue, it needs to be handled by the cleanup handler being extended.
 The reason to use a .Net application, is that there will be a lot of shared logic with Engine (for example, working out storage keys) and that access methods for the database and S3 have been written for the DLCS.
-Additionally, a new implementation of `ImessageHandler` will be created that's designed to handle `AssetModified`
+Additionally, a new implementation of `IMessageHandler` will be created that's designed to handle `AssetModified`

 ### Specifics

-- Assets should be checked for ingestion complete from the `Finished` property before being processed as well as the `Error` property
+- Assets should be checked for ingestion complete from the `Finished` property before being processed, as well as the `Error` property and `Ingesting`.
+  - The `Finished` property will be checked as current > `Before` to decide if work needs to be done
+  - The `Ingesting` property shows if the asset is currently being ingested.
+In this case, the message needs to be requeued
-  - this has some implications on assets which do not get completed in the database being continually reprocessed.
-As such, a dead letter queue should be implemented after a certain number of retries using the `maxRedrives` variable.
+  - This has some implications on assets which do not get completed in the database being continually reprocessed.
+As such, a dead letter queue should be implemented after a certain number of retries using the `maxRetries` variable.
 Additionally, a sensible retention period needs to be decided on the DLQ
-  - ingestion completion is needed so that we can check when the asset was last ingested, and whether the attached policy has changed in that time
+  - Ingestion completion is needed so that we can check when the asset was last ingested, and whether the attached policy has changed in that time
-  - if there's an error, no need to do anything
+  - If there's an error, no need to do anything
-- telling the difference between `before` and `after` should be done with using the `before` from the message, but should the `after` be pulled from the database?
+- Telling the difference between `Before` and `After` should be done with using the `Before` from the message, but the `After` be pulled from the database, to avoid issues with multiple reingests happening
-  - This would help to avoid issues where the asset is changed, then changed back afterwards, but due to `delay_seconds`, the `after` on the message clears up the correct derivatives
+  - This would help to avoid issues where the asset is changed, then changed back afterwards, but due to `delay_seconds`, the `After` on the message clears up the correct derivatives

 ### Logic

 #### Thumbs recalculation

 Within this, the most complex part of this is recalculating thumbnails.
-In general approach to this will be to use the policy of the current asset, along with the thumbnails that currently exist within S3.
+The general approach to this will be to use the policy of the current asset, along with the thumbnails that currently exist within S3.
 This will require a `ListBucket` operation from S3 which has a cost implication.
 This could mean that checking 53 million images, would incur a cost of approximately $265

 Due to the cost, calls to `ListBucket` should be limited

-Thumbs should use the iiif.Net library to check expected sizes of thumbnails for an image, and there needs to be some logic to not remove thumbs that are within 2-3 pixels of the expected to avoid off-by-one errors in thumbnail generation.
+Thumbs should use the iiif-net library to check expected sizes of thumbnails for an image, and there needs to be some logic to not remove thumbs that are within 2-3 pixels of the expected to avoid off-by-one errors in thumbnail generation.
+These off-by-one errors occur due to rounding errors in cantaloupe thumbs generation, more detgails can be found [here](https://github.com/dlcs/protagonist/pull/819)

 System thumbs will need to be left alone.
-In order to make it so this doesn't differ from the system thumbs in engine, a parameter store value needs to be created that can be used by both engine and the cleanup handler
+In order to make it so this doesn't differ from the system thumbs in engine, a  value needs to be created that can be used by both engine and the cleanup handler.
+This is used by these projects through the options pattern in .Net.
+One of the ways to do this, is a parameter store variable that is exposed to the engine and orchestrator via an environment variable

+Finally, maxUnauth/Roles will need to be taken into account as storage in the bucket will have a prefix of `/open` or `/auth` based on this.

 #### Named query derivatives